Fudgedotdotdot/Fudgedotdotdot.github.io/content/posts/raspberry_penbox/index.md

 I'm assuming that you know how to read documentation to install it.

-We are building our own exegol image to add extra tools.
+We are building our own Exegol image to add extra tools.
 There is a setup.sh script that is executed when a container is launched, but I prefer to have my tools built into the image directly.

 After installing Exegol, inside the `/home/fudge/.exegol/exegol-images`, add a `custom.dockerfile` file.
 This is the same format as the other dockerfiles, except we are pulling the `free` image, and adding our own packages on top of it.